Agent Management API

 Errors:

-Note: Only returns registered agents.
+Only returns registered agents.
 Unregistered agents (simple ID mode) won't appear.

 list()

-List all registered agents with pagination.
+List all registered agents with optional filters.

 Signature: